 “…the molecular fingerprints disappear, providing unambiguous evidence that the TERS signals…” Zhang et al., Nature 498.7452: 82–6 (2013).

 “The notable peak at 287.3 eV (corresponding to aliphatic C–H and phenolic C–OH), apparent only in the planted biochar-amended soil, …” Nature Climate Change 7.5: 371 (2017).

 Let’s note at this point that one of the reasons that “good” is (over)used is that it lets us avoid making a stand—who can say what a “good signal” really means?
-It strengthens our narrative (and adds refreshing variety) to more precisely refer to a “substantial increase in signal strength”, or better still, “a signal with a notably high signal-to-noise ratio of >40”, which is more convincingly quantitative.
+It strengthens our narrative (and adds refreshing variety) to more precisely refer to a “substantial increase in signal strength” or, better still, “a signal with a notably high signal-to-noise ratio of >40,” which is more effectively quantitative.

 Favorable and strong are utility players that can be used broadly to describe positive potentials, outcomes, and capabilities.
 Witness:

 “…we found that the scaffolds had favorable biophysical and structural properties and that scaffold immunization of rhesus macaques induced RSV-neutralizing activity.”
 Correia et al., Nature 507 (7491): 201 (2014).

 “Resistive random access memory based on the resistive switching phenomenon is emerging as a strong candidate for next generation non-volatile memory” Lee et al., Scientific Reports 3: 1704 (2013).

 In addition, the terms effective and enabling (along with useful and valuable) highlight capabilities that move the field forward:

 “These results indicate that ion-mobility mass spectrometry is an effective tool for the analysis of complex carbohydrates.”
 Hofmann et al., Nature 526.7572 (2015).